Dustin Rhodes: World Wrestling Federation (1990–1991)

-Return to WCW (1991–1995)
+World Championship Wrestling (1991–1995)

 Teaming with Barry Windham (1991–1992)

-In February 1991, Runnels made his return to World Championship Wrestling, wrestling as "The Natural" Dustin Rhodes.
+In February 1991, Runnels made his return to Jim Crockett Promotions - since renamed World Championship Wrestling - wrestling as "The Natural" Dustin Rhodes.
+His return match came on February 4, where he defeated Rip Rogers on the February 16 episode of World Championship Wrestling.
 He feuded with Larry Zbyszko until April 1991, when he refused to join Alexandra York's York Foundation, thus beginning a feud with Foundation member Terrence Taylor.

-In late 1991, Rhodes formed a tag-team with Barry Windham and began pursuing WCW Tag Team champions The Enforcers (Arn Anderson and Larry Zbyszko).
+In late 1991, Rhodes formed a tag-team with Barry Windham and began pursuing WCW World Tag Team Champions the Enforcers (Zbyszko and Arn Anderson).
 The pair received a title shot at Clash of the Champions XVII, but Windham was (kayfabe) injured prior to the event by the champions when they slammed a car door on his wrist.
 A returning Ricky Steamboat was chosen to partner Rhodes, and the makeshift duo won the WCW World Tag Team Championship.
-They lost the belts on January 16, 1992, to Arn Anderson and fellow Dangerous Alliance member Bobby Eaton.
+They lost the title on January 16, 1992, to Arn Anderson and fellow Dangerous Alliance member Bobby Eaton.

 On a taped edition of WCW Saturday Night on September 2, 1992, Rhodes teamed with Windham to defeat Steve Williams and Terry Gordy for the unified WCW World Tag Team Championship and NWA World Tag Team Championship (their NWA title reign is not recognized by NWA); the match would air on October 3.
-They held the belts for around two months before losing them to Steamboat and Shane Douglas in a memorable match on the November 18 edition of Clash of the Champions XXI.
+They held the belts for around two months before losing them to Steamboat and Shane Douglas on the November 18 edition of Clash of the Champions XXI.
 Windham turned on Rhodes after the match when Rhodes refused to pin Steamboat after an accidental low blow.